top of page

 AO1

-40 USA males, false aim on learning, rigged random allocation to teacher, Mr Wallace = learner, shock machine (15-450v), 4 prods given if refused to obey.
+40 USA males, false aim on learning, rigged random allocation to teacher, Mr Wallace = learner, shock machine (15-450v), 4 'prods' given if refused to obey.

 Findings: 65% obedience rate